What’s the Difference Between Full Spectrum CBD & Isolate

 Full spectrum is the best choice for those of us lucky enough to not be subjected to drug testing!
 Studies have shown that the effectiveness of CBD is enhanced by the addition of the trace amounts of other cannbinoids, especially THC.
 The tiny amount of THC in these products isn’t enough to elicit a high, but it is enough to give CBD a little boost called the entourage effect.

 CBD flower is the ultimate in full spectrum.
-Smoking the flower obviously gives you everthing that the plant contains.
-You can smoke hemp buds just like marijuana, without the high.
+Smoking the flower obviously gives you everything that the plant contains.
+You can smoke CBD buds just like marijuana, without the high.
 For the ultimate experience, vaporize your hemp buds in a dry herb vaporizer!